Scaling Unsupervised Multi-Source Federated Domain Adaptation through Group-Wise Discrepancy Minimization: Related Work

-\paragraph{Decentralized Domain Adaptation} Decentralized UMDA methods resemble their federated counterparts, with the key difference that training is not coordinated through a central server. \citet{shot} proposes a source-free strategy for single-source domain adaptation that can also be extended to multi-source settings.
-In SFDA, the Multi-Domain Model Generalization Balance (MDMGB) algorithm is introduced to adaptively weight multiple source models according to their similarity to the target domain.
-The target classifier is then trained separately using pseudo-labeling and information maximization \citep{SFDA}.
+Decentralized UMDA methods resemble their federated counterparts, with the key difference that training is not coordinated through a central server \citep{wu2021collaborative}. \citet{shot} proposes a source-free strategy for single-source domain adaptation that can also be extended to multi-source settings.
+In SFDA \citep{SFDA}, the Multi-Domain Model Generalization Balance (MDMGB) algorithm is introduced to adaptively weight multiple source models according to their similarity to the target domain.
+The target predictor is then trained separately using pseudo-labeling and information maximization.
 However, while it is efficient in terms of communication rounds, its performance on benchmark datasets is not state-of-the-art.

+More recently, \citet{fdfm} propose to fuse domain-invariant and domain-specific features, arguing that retaining domain-specific information is important for effective classification.
 Currently, \citet{kd3a} represents the state-of-the-art in decentralized UMDA, using a consensus-driven alignment strategy that achieves strong accuracy and robustness against negative transfer across multiple benchmarks.

-However, KD3A is inherently not scalable to high-source settings, as it requires per-domain optimization and divergence computation to be performed locally at the target.
+However, their method, KD3A, is inherently not scalable to high-source settings, as it requires per-domain optimization and divergence computation to be performed locally at the target.
 This makes it unsuitable for distributed scenarios where target access is limited or expensive.
 Our empirical analysis shows that even when source training is parallelized to mimic practical deployment, KD3A’s computation time grows exponentially with the number of sources, becoming infeasible in large multi-source settings.